openapi-json-schema-tools/openapi-json-schema-generator/docs/usage.md

 For the full list of generator-specific parameters, refer to [generators docs](./generators.md).

-#### Type Mappings and Import Mappings
+#### Import Mappings

 Most generators allow for types bound to the OpenAPI Specification's types to be remapped to a user's desired types.
 Not _all_ type mappings can be reassigned, as some generators define mappings which are tightly coupled to the built-in templates.

-If you're not using your own templates with star/glob package imports, you will most likely need to combine `--type-mappings` and `--import-mappings` together.
+If you're not using your own templates with star/glob package imports, you will most likely need to combine `--import-mappings` together.

-* `--type-mappings` Defines the user's target type
 * `--import-mappings` Informs the template of the type to be imported

 Here's how one might change the `kotlin-spring` server generator's default of `OffsetDateTime` to `LocalDateTime`: